 Like most tour operators, we require travel insurance in order to join our trips.
 Guests will often ask why, with questions like: Do I have to?
 How much does it cost?
 Is my credit card insurance enough?
 What is the difference between travel insurance and trip insurance?
 What if I don’t get insurance?

-To unveil the mysteries of all things travel insurance, we brought in our partners at Wanderwell, who not only provide a variety of travel insurance options (along with excellent service!) but are also a B-Corp Certified provider and member of 1% for the Planet.
+To unveil the mysteries of all things travel insurance, we brought in our partners at Wanderwell, who not only provide a variety of travel insurance options (along with excellent service!) but are also a Certified B Corp provider and 1% for the Planet member.
 Here are their answers to the most common questions we receive.

 1. Why should I buy travel insurance?